SadiqMomin/RunBuddy/README.md

   ## Installation

-  To run this on your own computer you can copy the repo at https://github.com/cullinans1/run-buddy.
-Open the HTML file in default browser to see the webpage.
+  To run this on your own computer you can copy the repo at https://github.com/SadiqMomin/RunBuddy.git  Open the HTML file in default browser to see the webpage.

   ## Usage

-  To use simply visit the live application at: https://cullinans1.github.io/run-buddy/
+  To use simply visit the live application at: https://sadiqmomin.github.io/RunBuddy/

   ## Contribution

-  Made by Sammy Cullinan
+  Made by Sadiq Momin

   ## Screenshots